corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-ledger.md

 Each node only sees a subset of facts—their own facts and those that they share with others.
 No single node can view the ledger in its entirety.
-For example, in the diagram Alice and Demi don’t share any facts, so they see a completely different set of facts to each other.
+For example, in the diagram Alice and Demi don’t share any facts, so they see a completely different set of facts from each other.

 ## Shared facts